vsouza/awesome-ios/README.md

 * [Swiftly Salesforce](https://github.com/mike4aday/SwiftlySalesforce) - An easy-to-use framework for building iOS apps that integrate with Salesforce, using Swift and promises. :large_orange_diamond:
 * [Spartan](https://github.com/Daltron/Spartan) - An Elegant Spotify Web API Library Written in Swift for iOS and macOS. :large_orange_diamond:
 * [BigBoard](https://github.com/Daltron/BigBoard) - An Elegant Financial Markets Library Written in Swift that makes requests to Yahoo Finance API's under the hood. :large_orange_diamond:
-* [SAPinViewController](https://github.com/siavashalipour/SAPinViewController) - Simple and easy to use default iOS PIN screen.
-This simple library allows you to draw a fully customisable PIN screen same as the iOS default PIN view.
-My inspiration to create this library was form THPinViewController, however SAPinViewController is completely implemented in Swift.
-Also the main purpose of creating this library was to have simple, easy to use and fully customisable PIN screen. 🔶

 ## Security
 * [cocoapods-keys](https://github.com/orta/cocoapods-keys) - A key value store for storing environment and application keys.